On This Page:

 Microscopic smear of the ear wax: With this simple smear we can see ear mites, demodex, and pus.

-Ear Wax/Discharge Cytology: If we go to the trouble of fixing and staining the sample we can identify yeast and tell if the ear infection is a typical staph infection or an infection with gram negative rods in the sample.
-If there are gram negative rods, this indicates that a different ear wash and antibiotic will be needed.
-This is a very important step if your pet has had a history of hard to treat ear infections.
+Ear Wax/Discharge Cytology: If we go to the trouble of fixing and staining the sample we can identify yeast and tell if the ear infection is a typical staph infection or an infection with other types of bacteria in the sample.
+This will determine which antibiotic is most likely to be successful.
+This is an especially important step if your pet has had a history of hard to treat ear infections.

 Food Trial: About 20% of dogs with frequent ear inflammation and infections have underlying food allergies.
 Your vet may recommend a therapeutic test diet to find out if your pet is allergic to certain foods.
 It's important to do these food trials correctly ... not just switch brands.
 Click here to go to our page about food allergy trials.

 How we treat these problems:

 1. Treating Ear mites.
 If we find ear mites under the microscope when we examine the ear discharge, we rejoice because this problem is easy to treat than other ear problems.

 What you need to know is that some ear mites have become resistant to pyrethrins, thiabendazole, and sevin...the chemicals in most over the counter ear mite treatments.